proycon/codemetapy/README.md

 `$ codemetapy -O codemeta.json somepackage`

-If you are in the current working directory of any python project and there is a `setup.py`, then you can simply call `codemetapy` without arguments to output codemeta for the project.
-Codemetapy will automatically run `python setup.py egg_info` and parse it's output to facilitate this:
+If you are in the current working directory of any python project and there is a `setup.py`or `pyproject.toml`, then you can simply call `codemetapy` without arguments to output codemeta for the project.
+Codemetapy will automatically run `python setup.py egg_info` if needed and parse it's output to facilitate this:

 `$ codemetapy`